-Jawaharlal Nehru Architecture and Fine Arts University (JNAFAU) is one of the premier Institutions in India offering Fine Arts, Architecture and Visual Art courses.
+One of the premier Institutions in India offering Fine Arts, Architecture and Visual Art courses.
 It is centrally located in the heart of the Hyderabad city.
 Campus has Art Gallery, Exhibition Spaces used for several occasions to showcase the student's projects, portfolio works.